CalvinTChi/PubMed_Journal_Recommendation/README.md

 + Split dataset into train, development, and test datasets.
 + Generate metadata for exploratory data analysis
-+ Fit tokenizer: assign the top n frequent words a unique index from 1 to n (0 reserved for unassigned word)
++ Fit tokenizer: assign the top _n_ frequent words a unique index from 1 to _n_ (0 reserved for unassigned word)
 + Prepare embedding matrix for CNN
 + For journal detection, remove journals represented by less than 0.01% (~ 40 abstracts) of abstracts, and split dataset into train, development, and test datasets.
 This removed about 7.1% of all abstracts.

 `python preprocess.py`

-Run this script to make some plots from downloaded abstract
+Run this script to make some exploratory data analysis plots from downloaded abstract

 `Rscript eda.R`